ALib C++ Library

 Note

-Despite of the fact that the parsing code has to be included by the compiler, the use of C++ string literals may lead to smaller footprint of an executable, when reasonable amounts of records are defined.
-Should this be important to your software (e.g. embedded systems), a comparison might be done.
+Although the parsing code has to be included by the compiler, the use of C++ string literals may lead to smaller footprint of an executable when reasonable numbers of records are defined.
+Should this be important to your software (e.g., embedded systems), a comparison might be done.

 4.4.2 ALib Module BaseCamp And Enum Records